phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 The Keyboard Shortcuts dialog is accessed by pressing the keyboard button in the navigation bar.
-To make this button appear in the navigation bar, add `hasKeyboardHelpContent: true` to the Sim constructor options in your main.js.
+To make this button appear in the navigation bar, add `hasKeyboardHelpContent: true` to the Sim constructor options in your main.js or main.ts.

 Each of your screens is then required to provide content for the dialog, via the `keyboardHelpNode: {Node}` option to the Screen constructor.
 Instructions for creating this